oddaf/dspc/README.md

 # Direct Stability Parameters Change Module (DSPC)

-A module for MakerDAO that enables direct changes to stability parameters (duty, dsr, ssr) through a simple, secure interface with proper constraints and timelocks.
+A module for MakerDAO that enables direct changes to stability parameters (duty, dsr, ssr) through a simple, secure interface with proper constraints.

 ## Overview